piotrpl/CarND-Advanced-Lane-Lines/README.md

 MENTION LINE CLASS USAGE IN THE VIDEO PIPELINE

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`